DonczewLab/SLAM-Seq_Analysis/README.md

 If you use this workflow in your research, please cite:

-**Boyd, K.A.**, Ridenour, J., & Donczew, R. (2025). *SLAM-Seq_Analysis: A modular Snakemake workflow for RNA metabolism analysis using SLAM-Seq data*.
+**Boyd, K.A.**, Ridenour, J., & Donczew, R. (2025). *SLAM-Seq_Analysis: A reproducible Snakemake workflow for RNA metabolism analysis using SLAM-Seq data*.
 Zenodo. https://doi.org/10.5281/zenodo.16106788

 [![DOI](https://zenodo.org/badge/991471979.svg)](https://doi.org/10.5281/zenodo.16106788)